jajukajulz/covid-vaccine-register/README.md

 npm install
 ```

-Compile and Deploy smart contract (located in contracts/VaccineRegistry) to Ganache
+Compile and Deploy smart contract (located in contracts/VaccineRegistry) to Ganache.
+You can use the --reset flag to run all your migrations from the beginning.
 ```
 truffle compile

 truffle migrate
 ```

-You can use the --reset flag to run all your migrations from the beginning.
+Update the `vaccineRegisterContractAddress` in `/public/js/cvr_blockchain.js` with the address of the deployed contract.

 ## Usage
 Run `npm run start`  and then access http://localhost:3000 in your web browser